upmusings/upshift/words/_posts/2020-04-3-same-mistakes.md

 Its easier to fool ourselves that we're right at a macro-level than at the micro-level.
 When we are at a distant place, time or position we don't feel the immediate effects of our actions.

-That's why many politicians suck and do same shit
+That's why many politicians are terrible doing same shit.
-.. same applies to people who keep eating carb and junks regardless of all health advice ... the painful after-effect isn't that immediate enough to make as change.
+<br>..
+Same applies to people who keep eating carb and junks regardless of all health advice ... the painful after-effect isn't that immediate enough to make as change.

-## + Limits of our<justify><span style="color:red"> default perspective.</span></justify>
+## + Our<justify><span style="color:red"> default perspective.</span></justify> limits.

 It's very hard to change the system you are in.
 It's easier to know change + what needs to be improved when from an external reference point.
 (Basic Galileo physics[^1]).
 Here is why knowledge matter if we are to avoid the same mistakes.